 The preceding code creates an "editable" installation that lets you develop and test PyDynamicReporting at the same time.

-choco install make # install make make clean # clean make build # build # this replaces the editable installation done previously.
+choco install make # install make on Windows make clean # clean make build # build # this replaces the editable installation done previously.
 If you don't want to replace, # switch your virtual environments to test the new install separately. make install # you can skip the steps above and just do 'make all' make smoketest # test import

 To run GitHub Actions on your local desktop (recommended), install the act package.